-If you just started your senior year of high school, congratulations!
-You are about to enter one of the most exciting years of your life, a time when you’ll be exploring colleges, making your final list of the schools where you will apply, applying, and finally getting accepted.
+If you are in your senior year of high school, congratulations!
+You have entered one of the most exciting years of your life, a time when you’ll be exploring colleges, making your final list of the schools where you will apply, applying, and finally getting accepted.
 Talk about change!

 Your high school guidance counselor can be a great help to you during all of those steps.
 However, here’s something sobering to think about.
 According to the National Association for College Admission Counseling, guidance counselors in many high schools are working with hundreds of students at the same time and, in some schools, more than 1,000.
 You therefore run the risk of getting little attention from your high school guidance counselor, unless you take some steps to be sure that you stand out from the crowd and seem like a student who is worthy of attention.

 Tips for Working With Your High School Guidance Counselor

 Here are some suggestions for getting that to happen:

 - Drop in regularly and keep your counselor aware of your college-hunting activities.
 You will stand out even if you just pop in to say something like, “I visited the University of Michigan last weekend, and really liked it!”